informalsystems/hermes/guide/src/config.md

 ### Next Steps

-Now that you learned how to build the relayer and how to create a configuration file, you can go to the [`Local Testing`](./local_chains.md) section to learn how to perform some local testing connecting the relayer to two local chains.
+Now that you learned how to build the relayer and how to create a configuration file, you can go to the [`Two Chains`](./two_chains.md) tutorial to learn how to perform some local testing connecting the relayer to two local chains.